-The University of the People recognizes and accepts its obligations under the Americans with Disabilities Act of 1990 (as amended), requiring the University to provide reasonable accommodations to qualified disabled students in all University programs and activities.
+The University of the People recognizes and accepts its obligations under the Americans with Disabilities Act of 1990 (as amended), and Section 504 of the Rehabilitation Act of 1973, as amended, requiring the University to provide reasonable accommodations to qualified disabled students in all University programs and activities.
 Students with a disability requiring reasonable academic adjustments should contact the Dean of Student Affairs at student.affairs@uopeople.org.